HenrikBengtsson/future.BatchJobs/README.md

 The asynchroneous values of indexed environment can be retrieved individually as `x[["b"]]` and `x$b` just as with regular environments, but also as  `x[[2]]`.
-To retrieve all values in an environment, not only indexed once, as a list use `as.list(x)`.
+To retrieve all values of an environment as a list, use `as.list(x)`.
 As with asynchroneous values, retrieving one or more of them from and indexed environment will cause R to pause until all requested values are available, that is, until all corresponding